Checks if the application has execute permissions for the given path.

 The path to the file to read.

-The content of the file as a string, or null
+The content of the file as a string, or null if

 the file does not exist or cannot be read.